ga4gh/data-security/AAI/AAIConnectProfile.md

 There are two supported formats for Embedded Tokens:

 1. Conforms with the [Access Token](#access-token-issued-by-broker) format, and MUST NOT contain a "jku" in the header.
-However, MAY NOT include "aud", "idp", "scope", "ga4gh_userinfo_claims".
+However, MUST NOT include "aud", "idp", "scope", "ga4gh_userinfo_claims".

 2. Follows the [Access Token](#access-token-issued-by-broker) format, except